-- understood the contest rules and agrees to be bound by them, - operated according to all the rules and regulations that pertain to his and/or station license, - agreed the cross-checked log may be made open to the public, except for the personal data in PAdr1, PAdr2, RName, RAdr1, RAdr2, RPoCo, RCity, RCoun, RPhon and RHBBS lines of EDI file format, - accept all decisions of the organizing society (contest organizer) as final.
-(Vienna 2016)
+- understood the contest rules and agrees to be bound by them, - operated according to all the rules and regulations that pertain to his and/or station license. - agreed the cross-checked log may be made open to the public, except for the personal data in PAdr1, PAdr2, RName, RAdr1, RAdr2, RPoCo, RCity, RCoun, RPhon and RHBBS lines of EDI file format, - agrees the contest organizer can score, amend, publish, republish, print, and otherwise distribute (by any means including paper or electronic) the entry either in its original format, in any other suitable format with or without modifications or combined with the entries from other contestants for entry into the specific contest, other contests, or for other reasons including training, development and advancement of amateur radio, - accepts all decisions of the contest organizer as final.

-2.13 Judging of entries
+1.12 Judging of entries